 What is an ESA inspection and when is it required?

-An ESA inspection is a mandatory safety inspection performed by the Electrical Safety Authority for all electrical work in Ontario, including Ottawa, to ensure installations meet the Ontario Electrical Safety Code.
+An ESA (Electrical Safety Authority) inspection is a mandatory safety check required for all electrical work in Ontario, including Ottawa, to ensure installations meet the Ontario Electrical Safety Code.

 What Happens During the Inspection